AlexHeier/rust-game-buddy/README.md

 A lightweight in-game assistant powered by `rustplus.py`.

-This program notifies you about major events on the server, such as teammate deaths or status changes (online/offline).
+This program notifies you about major events on the server, such as Cargo Ship, PatrolHelicopter, teammate deaths or status changes (online/offline)and more.
 It also provides simple team chat commands for retrieving in-game information.

 ---